jens1o/hitbox-api-php/README.md

 ## Work in progress
-I'll publish it once it fundamental done. ✌
+I'll publish it is once it fundamental done. ✌